ssmostagh/P2M_Accelerator/README.md

 - **Two-Step Flat Generation**: Front view generated first, then used as reference for back view to ensure consistency
 - **4-Variation Selection**: Choose from 4 AI-generated variations at both flat and rendering stages
 - **Generation History**: Track all generations with timestamps and restore any previous version
-- **Annotated Tech Packs**: Automatically generate annotated technical flats with measurement callouts
+- **Annotated Tech Packs**: Automatically generate annotated technical flats with measurement callouts using Gemini 3.0 Pro
 - **Smart Annotation Regeneration**: Annotations auto-update when flat changes, or regenerate independently
 - **Combined Views**: Front and back views generated side-by-side in single images
 - **Factory-Ready Flats**: Technical flats with proper line weights suitable for manufacturer production